BUS 500 MARKETING OF SERVICES

 BUS 630 MARKETING STRATEGY

-Prerequisites: Graduate level status, BUS 624.
+Prerequisites: Graduate level status.
 Introduction and analysis of marketing strategies that propose concrete, measurable actions to accomplish specific marketing objectives.
 Topics include customer relationship management; customer social and digital media engagement; brand management; marketing mix strategies including product, price, promotion, and distribution strategies; marketing metrics; and sustainable marketing in a global environment.
 Offered alternating years.

 BUS 660 MANAGERIAL ANALYTICS AND DECISION MAKING